chinapedia/wikipedia.abstract.en/Page/Miocene.md

 Fauna

-CamelFootprintBarstowMiocene.jpg (Miocene) of Rainbow Basin, California.]]
+(Miocene) of Rainbow Basin, California.]]
 Both marine and continental fauna were fairly modern, although marine mammals were less numerous.
 Only in isolated South America and Australia did widely divergent fauna exist.

 In the Early Miocene, several Oligocene groups were still diverse, including nimravids, entelodonts, and three-toed equids.
 Like in the previous Oligocene epoch, oreodonts were still diverse, only to disappear in the earliest Pliocene.
 During the later Miocene mammals were more modern, with easily recognizable canids, bears, procyonids, equids, beavers, deer, camelids, and whales, along with now extinct groups like borophagine canids, certain gomphotheres, three-toed horses, and semiaquatic and hornless rhinos like _Teleoceras_ and _Aphelops_.
 Islands began to form between South and North America in the Late Miocene, allowing ground sloths like _Thinobadistes_ to island-hop to North America.
 The expansion of silica-rich C₄ grasses led to worldwide extinctions of herbivorous species without high-crowned teeth.[24]

-Miocene.jpgist Jay Matternes]] A few basal mammal groups endured into this epoch in southern landmasses, including the South American dryolestoid _Necrolestes_ and gondwanathere _Patagonia_ and New Zealand's Saint Bathans mammal.
+ist Jay Matternes]] A few basal mammal groups endured into this epoch in southern landmasses, including the South American dryolestoid _Necrolestes_ and gondwanathere _Patagonia_ and New Zealand's Saint Bathans mammal.
 Non-marsupial metatherians were also still around, such as the American and Eurasian herpetotheriids and peradectids such as _Siamoperadectes_, and the South American sparassodonts.

 Unequivocally recognizable dabbling ducks, plovers, typical owls, cockatoos and crows appear during the Miocene.
 By the epoch's end, all or almost all modern bird groups are believed to have been present; the few post-Miocene bird fossils which cannot be placed in the evolutionary tree with full confidence are simply too badly preserved, rather than too equivocal in character.
 Marine birds reached their highest diversity ever in the course of this epoch.